ix-silverstripe-modules/news/README.md

-News Module
+Internetrix News Module
 =======================================

-An extension for adding news and news article pages to a site.
+A module for adding news and news article pages to a site.
 Adds a NewsHolder and NewsArticle page type.

 Provides two extensions for HomePage and Page to allow news articles to be displayed on the HomePage or in the sidebar of a page.